open-horizon/open-horizon.github.io/docs/developing/cicd_process.md

 To do this, create a deployment policy or pattern that refers only to your new service version.
 Then, register your testing nodes with this new policy or pattern.
 If using a policy, one option is to set a property on an edge node.
 For example, "name": "mode", "value": "testing"), and add that constraint to your deployment policy ("mode == testing").
 This lets you be sure only the nodes you set aside for testing receive the new version of your service.

-Note: You can create deployment policy or pattern using Open Horion CLI.
+Note: You can create a deployment policy or pattern using the {{site.data.keyword.edge_notm}} CLI.

 ## Production deployment
 {: #production_deployment}